Defensive ends are some of the most athletically gifted players on a football field.

 This allows them 1-on-1 coaching and breakdowns of plays in slow motion.

-Defensive ends are some of the most disruptive players on a defense.
+Defensive ends are part of the defensive line and are some of the most disruptive players on a defense.

-Truly exceptional DEs can completely change a game around all on their own.
+Truly exceptional DEs can change a game around all on their own.

 DE is not an easy position to play, though.